Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 What is Integrated Risk Management (IRM)?

-Integrated risk management is a set of practices and processes supported by technologies that improve decision-making and visibility into an organization’s security and risk posture.
-IRM is a recognition that each organization faces unique sets of risks and threats and as a result, must take a risk-centric (not compliance-focused) approach to information security.
+IRM is a set of practices and processes supported by technologies that improve decision-making and visibility into an organization’s security and risk posture.
+IRM recognizes that each organization faces unique risks and threats and, as a result, must take a risk-centric (not compliance-focused) approach to information security.

 According to Gartner, the integrated risk management definition has a specific set of practices: